How to Get Rid of Ants with Borax | Step-by-Step Guide & Practical Tips

 Homemade Borax Ant Killer Recipe | Borax Ant Trap

-To prepare liquid borax ant baits, take 1.5 cups of sugar, 1.5 cups of warm water, and 1.5 tablespoons of borax.
-Mix all the ingredients until they are dissolved and put the mixture into a container.
+To prepare liquid borax ant baits, take 1½ cups of sugar, 1½ cups of warm water, and 1½ tablespoons of borax.
+Mix all the ingredients until they are completely dissolved then put the mixture into a container.

-Soak the cotton balls in the solution.
-Place the bait near the nests and at the entry points of ants.
-Change the bait after it dries.
+Soak cotton balls in the solution and place the bait near the nests and at the entry points of ants.
+Change the bait regularly after it dries, especially if you have severe infestations.
 Repeat the step to get rid of the entire ant colony.

-Take half a cup of honey and a quarter cup of borax to prepare gel bait for ants.
+Take ½ cup of honey and ¼ cup of borax to prepare gel bait for ants.
 Mix honey, and borax in 2 tablespoons of boiling water until it turns to a fine paste.
 Put this gel on a lid and place it near ant trails and shelters.
 You can also stick it using tape.
 Replace the bait after it dries.

 For grease or protein ants, peanut butter bait is more effective than sugar-based baits.
 Take 1 tablespoon of peanut butter and mix it with 2 tablespoons of borax until it all becomes a fine paste.